 The research: water vacations makes you happier, too!

 Neuroscientists and marine biologists have been researching if there is a connection between water and happiness.
 They’ve identified a link, and are calling the phenomenon ‘blue mind’ (check out the book by Wallace J. Nichols).
 It turns out that being near, in or under water actually activates the brain in a different way, making you happier, healthier and more connected!
 So traveling to lakes, waterfalls, spas, and beaches would all create ‘blue mind.’
 The practice of being near water for therapeutic purposes has gone back hundreds of years.
-Of course!

 So while the research provides obtaining a blue mind is true for any water that’s clean, blue and pollutant-free, I still like the story best when it’s ocean waves on a beautiful, relaxing beach.

-I love that vacationing can, with certainty, create a happier life.
+Vacationing can, with certainty, create a happier life.
 I know when I’m exploring new destinations, traveling to my favorite spots and creating new adventures in this amazing world, my happiness level is wayyyy up.
 Experiencing the food, culture and sights with loved ones or friends during travel have been some of my greatest memories as an adult.
 I always return from vacation feeling refreshed, and with a new outlook on life.

 So dreamer, with this new research-backed evidence that traveling and taking vacations makes you happier, where’s your next trip?
 Share in the comments below – I’d love to hear!